Quibi TV was an on-demand streaming application that focused on short-form video content. Episodes were around 10 minutes in length.

 As previously stated, Quibi was sued by Eko, which claimed that the streaming platform had stolen its patented technology and used it for its Turnstyle feature.

-To make matters worse, the lawsuit was funded by activist hedge fund Elliott Management, which holds a minority stake in Eko.
+To make matters worse, the lawsuit was funded by activist hedge fund Elliott Management, which held a minority stake in Eko at the time.

-While the lawsuit is certainly not the main contributor as to why Quibi folded, it nevertheless must’ve become a serious distraction and headache for some of its executives.
+While the lawsuit is certainly not the main contributor as to why Quibi folded, it nonetheless became a serious distraction and headache for some of its executives.

-How much it affected their ability to execute is certainly up for debate, yet it cannot be denied that it had at least some adverse impact on the founder’s mental health.
+How much it affected their ability to execute is certainly up for debate, yet it cannot be denied that it had at least some adverse impact on the founders’ ability to focus.